Chessler Books

 A. Chessler Books has been the world's leading bookseller of Mountaineering Books since 1984, and has a world-wide reputation for excellent products and service.
 However, due to the reach of the Internet, we meet new customers every day who do not know about us, and desire more than word of mouth to know that what they are getting is the real thing.

-We have always liked authors to sign our books personally, and now try to get as many books as possible signed as it enhances the value, and allows us to offer a book that is worth more than what other on-line booksellers are offering, thus allowing us to make a profit and stay in business.
+We have always liked authors to sign our books personally, and now try to get as many books as possible signed as it enhances the value, and allows us to offer a book that is worth more than what other booksellers are offering, thus allowing us to make a profit and stay in business.
 In many cases, we charge just the normal cover price for a new book that is signed, and only charge extra if it was expensive to get the book signed, or if the book is scarce anyway.

 We live in two worlds, the climbing world and the book world.
 In neither world is the use of a 'Certificates of Authenticity' a common practice.
 Our personal feeling is that COA's are used to sell cheap massed produced fake collectibles such as you buy on a TV shopping channel or eBay, and their use would actually debase what we do.
 If you want a fake Newspaper Page of the moon landing signed by Buzz Aldrin, get a COA.
 If you want a true first edition of Heinrich Harrer's White Spider, which he signed for us in his Museum in Huttenberg Austria, and by Anderl Heckmair that he signed for us in his kitchen in Oberstdorf German, just a few years before they passed away, buy from us.

 Some customers have told us they want a COA so that when they or their descendants sell the book sometime in the future, they can provide proof that the signatures are real.
-Our only reply can be, they are asking us to help make a sale bteween two people, neither of whom are our customers, and both of whom may not even be born yet!
+Our only reply can be, they are asking us to help make a sale between two people, neither of whom are our customers, and both of whom may not even be born yet!
 I am afraid that is not part of our job description.

 You may see Signed Books similar to ours on other Book Dealer's websites on the Internet, but at higher prices.
 Does that mean that their copies are somehow better than ours?
 Not really, as many of them bought their copies from us!